-- council annually on the activities and performance of the MiSTEM network regions. - (e) Coordinate recurring discussions and work with regional staff to ensure that a network or loop of feedback and best practices are shared, including funding, programming, professional learning opportunities, discussion of MiSTEM strategic vision, and regional objectives. - (f) Coordinate major grant application efforts with the MiSTEM council to assist regional staff with grant applications on a local level.
-The MiSTEM council shall leverage private and nonprofit relationships to coordinate and align private funds in addition to funds appropriated under this section. - (g) Train state and regional staff in the STEMworks rating system, in collaboration with the MiSTEM council and the department of education. - 16 (h) Hire MiSTEM network region staff in collaboration with the17 network region fiscal agent. - Sec.
+- (e) Coordinate recurring discussions and work with regional staff to ensure that a network or loop of feedback and best practices are shared, including funding, programming, professional learning opportunities, discussion of MiSTEM strategic vision, and regional objectives. - (f) Coordinate major grant application efforts with the MiSTEM council to assist regional staff with grant applications on a local level.
+The MiSTEM council shall leverage private and nonprofit relationships to coordinate and align private funds in addition to funds appropriated under this section. - (g) Train state and regional staff in the STEMworks rating system, in collaboration with the MiSTEM council and the department of education. - (h) Hire MiSTEM network region staff in collaboration with the network region fiscal agent. - Sec.
 1068.
 (1) Of the funds appropriated in part 1 for the workforce training programs, the department shall provide a report by March 15 to the relevant senate and house of representatives appropriation subcommittees, the state budget director, and the senate and house fiscal agencies on the status of the workforce training programs.
-The report shall include the following: - (a) The amount of funding allocated to each Michigan Works! agency and the total funding allocated to the workforce training programs statewide by fund source. - (b) The number of participants enrolled in education or training programs by each Michigan Works! agency. - (c) The average duration of training for training program
+The report shall include the following: - (a) The amount of funding allocated to each Michigan Works! agency and the total funding allocated to the workforce training programs statewide by fund source. - (b) The number of participants enrolled in education or training programs by each Michigan Works! agency. - (c) The average duration of training for training program participants by each Michigan Works! agency.

-- 1 participants by each Michigan Works! agency. - 2 (d) The number of participants enrolled in remedial education 3 programs and the number of participants enrolled in literacy 4 programs. - (e) The number of participants enrolled in programs at 2-year institutions. - 7 (f) The number of participants enrolled in programs at 4-year institutions. - 9 (g) The number of participants enrolled in proprietary schools10 or other technical training programs. - (h) The number of participants that have completed education or training programs. - (i) The number of participants who secured employment inMichigan within 1 year of completing a training program. - 15 (j) The number of participants who completed a training 16 program and secured employment in a field related to their 17 training. - (k) The average wage earned by participants who completed a training program and secured employment within 1 year. - $\left(l\right)$ The actual revenues received by the fund source and fund appropriated for each discrete workforce development program area. - (2) Data collection for the report shall be for the priorstate fiscal year. - Sec.
+- (d) The number of participants enrolled in remedial education programs and the number of participants enrolled in literacy programs. - (e) The number of participants enrolled in programs at 2-year institutions. - (f) The number of participants enrolled in programs at 4-year institutions. - (g) The number of participants enrolled in proprietary schools or other technical training programs. - (h) The number of participants that have completed education or training programs. - (i) The number of participants who secured employment in Michigan within 1 year of completing a training program. - (j) The number of participants who completed a training program and secured employment in a field related to their training. - (k) The average wage earned by participants who completed a training program and secured employment within 1 year. - (l) The actual revenues received by the fund source and fund appropriated for each discrete workforce development program area. - (2) Data collection for the report shall be for the prior state fiscal year. - Sec.
 1069.
 (1) Funds appropriated in part 1 for workforce development program may be used for employment and training-related services and to assist Healthy Michigan plan recipients to secure and maintain training and employment.
-The department shall work with the department of health and human services to coordinate with and complement existing employment-related services for Healthy

-1 Michigan plan recipients.
+The department shall work with the department of health and human services to coordinate with and complement existing employment-related services for Healthy Michigan plan recipients.